sys1169/Hao_Portfolio/Hospitality_Revenue_Dashboard.md

 Note: Lowering prices on the official website is not recommended as the company may face the penalties from other booking platforms.

+### 2.4 Employ the Pareto Principle

+The Pareto Principle (or 80/20 rule) states that 80% of effect come from 20% of causes.